 Wretched mind, you take your pisteis from us [the senses], and yet you overthrow us?
 (Democrtius B125, trans.
 Based on Taylor; cf. B 115)

 Arguably these uses, along with many others, are genuinely indeterminate between the objective and subjective.
-None give unambiguous evidence of ‘pistis’ denoting a doxastic mental state, such as we see in the Republic’s Divided Line passage.
+None give unambiguous evidence of ‘pistis’ denoting a doxastic mental state, such as we find in the Republic’s Divided Line passage.
 Nonetheless they clearly bring us closer to that.
 Pistis in these passages is something closely related to the mental state of belief or conviction: either it is that state itself, or it is something that tends to produce that state – evidence, proof, something that convinces us and makes us believe.

 Here then we have a strong precedent for Plato’s use in the Divided Line: plausibly he chose pistis because it already had an established, or at least inchoate, doxastic use.
 But this answer only raises further questions.
 Why did the orators, and the Presocratics, take a word that means either pledge or trust and put it to work to mean something apparently quite different, proof, and then arguably also conviction or belief?
 And why did Plato, in labeling the mental phenomena on the Divided Line, choose that particular word, rather than some more established term?